180-INC/Shop4Mobile/README.md

 # Note:
 1. Not all links work
 2. No Login/Signup page to add users to the Database (Will be available in future versions)
-3. Add to cart and other major E-Commerce functionalities have been enginereed almost to perfection.
+3. Add to cart and other major E-Commerce functionalities have been enginered to the best of my abilities.

 # Version: 1.0